Protecting Students from Illegal Searches and Seizures

 Matthew Lynch writes that searches and seizures are a delicate business in education — his series of tips will help schools avoid problems.

 Protection against being subjected to unreasonable searches and seizures is provided to all American citizens by the Fourth Amendment to the Constitution.
 Students, as citizens, enjoy that right, but school officials are less limited than police with respect to searches and do not have to procure a warrant or a probable cause to initiate a search.
-They can conduct a search based on the presence of reasonable suspicion.
+As long as they have reasonable suspicion, they can avoid accusations of illegal search and seizure.

 - The school employee has to have reasonable grounds to conduct the search and the circumstances have to justify the action at its inception.